Jobhdez/jobhdez.github.io/_posts/2023-07-7-the-beauty-I-see-in-math.md

 ## Introduction

 In High School I was a horrible student and it was not until I dropped out of university that I started paying attention to mathematics; my first exposure was a comment by Richard Feynman in one of his interviews.
 In this interview he said that to appreciate nature one needs mathematics.
 This was the start of my mathematical journey.
-Subsequently, I read `A Mathematicians Delight` by Sawyer and this book helped helped me realize that mathematics could be learned and taught me about the importance of abstraction.
+Subsequently, I read "A Mathematicians Delight" by Sawyer and this book helped me realize that mathematics could be learned and taught me about the importance of abstraction.
 I remember this book had an immense impact on my mathematical development.
-Eventually, I stumbled with the essay by Eugene Wigner `The Unreasomable Effectiveness of Mathematics`.
-When I read the `Unreasonable Effectiveness of Mathematics` by Eugene Wigner I started marveling about the beauty of mathematics.
-After I read this article I became aware of the hidden world of mathematics.
+Eventually, I stumbled with the essay by Eugene Wigner "The Unreasomable Effectiveness of Mathematics".
+When I read the "Unreasonable Effectiveness of Mathematics" by Eugene Wigner I started marveling about the beauty of mathematics.
+After I read this article I became aware of the hidden beauty of mathematics.

 I find mathematics deep and beautiful.
 Mathematics is not only a tool to calculate.
 As Einstein said:

-> the universe has mathematical structure
+> the universe has mathematical structure.

 So, math is beautiful because the universe has mathematical structure.